• Member Blogs

 by judland

 These are the ramblings of a happy Commodore computer user since 1983.
-If you'd like to read more, you can visit my website at: http://www.loaddollarsign.com
+I cover topics on both the C64 and C128, reviewing my favorite games and applications, as well as share some of my favorite memories from the 8-bit era.
+If you'd like to read more, you can visit my blog at: https://www.my64.in.nf -or- https://www.my128.in.nf

 Mace/Secure